fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_4.md

 conftest.py file, any doctests found within the scope of this conftest.py file will have the um symbol defined.

-I’ll cover running doctest from pytest more in Chapter 7, Using pytest with Other Tools, on page 127.
+I’ll cover running doctest from pytest more in Lab 7, Using pytest with Other Tools, on page 127.

 ### Using recwarn